dbernacchi/DockerReactions/README.md

 npm install

-npm run dev for local
+"npm run dev" for local (localhost:8080/public)

 npm build | npm server for live

 server is set to run on port 7000